-As at 31 December 2019 and 31 December 2018, IsDB held 2,950 of the subscribed certificates.
+As at 31 December 2020 and 31 December 2019, IsDB held 2,950 of the subscribed certificates.

-The Fund is managed by the IsDB and its transactions are done through the IsDB and its related entities.
-Principal arrangements related to investment in Sukuk, Commodity murabaha placements and their related income are between IsDB and its related entities and counter parties.
-The bank account of the Fund is in the name of IsDB.
+The Fund is managed by the IsDB and its transactions are done through the IsDB.
+Principal arrangements managed by IsDB include investment in Sukuk, commodity murabaha placements with various institution and others.